equinor/radix-flux/README.md

 ## Overlay
 In Radix we want separate configurations per cluster.
 In order to achieve this we use Flux overlays which override the configuration defined in the `components` directory.
 The `overlay` directory has the same structure as the `components` directory, but contains only files for the resources to be overridden.
 The files then need to be included in the `kustomization.yaml` file in the cluster environment directory.

 For example, radix-operator uses cluster-specific configuration which requires overriding the helm release.
-To do that, the kustomization found in the overlay for the radix-operator helmRelease has set `clusterName: ${ACTIVE_CLUSTER}`.
 The variable is substituted by Flux with the key found in `postBuild.yaml`.

 ```yaml
 # file: clusters/development/overlay/radix-platform/radix-operator/radix-operator.yaml